OLIVE: Oblivious Federated Learning on Trusted Execution Environment against the risk of sparsification: Introduction

 \section{Introduction}

-In today's Big Data era, the challenge of privacy in machine learning is becoming more apparent.
-The strict enforcement of the multitude of regulations on privacy \cite{gdpr} are emblematic of this.
-Federated learning (FL) \cite{aledhari2020federated, mcmahan2016federated} is an innovative paradigm for privacy-preserving machine learning.
-Typically, in FL, a server does not need to collect the raw data from the \textit{users} (we exchangeably use \textit{participants} or \textit{clients}) but only collects \textit{gradients} (or model delta), which are trained on the local data of participants at each round of model training; then, the server aggregates the collected gradients as a global model for the next round of local training.
-Thus, FL is expected to free data analyzers from the cost and privacy risk of managing training data containing sensitive information (e.g., medical data \cite{powell2019nvidia}).
-Major tech companies \cite{ramaswamy2019federated, paulik2021federated} have deployed FL in production especially for mobile applications \cite{google-FL-deploy}.
+In the current Big Data era, the challenge of preserving privacy in machine learning (ML) techniques has become increasingly apparent, as symbolized by the proposal of the GDPR \cite{gdpr}.
+Federated learning (FL) \cite{mcmahan2016federated} is an innovative paradigm of privacy-preserving ML, which has been tested in production \cite{ramaswamy2019federated, paulik2021federated, google-FL-deploy}.
+Typically, in FL, the server does not need to collect raw data from \textit{users} (we use \textit{participants} and \textit{clients} interchangeably)---it only collects \textit{gradients} (or model \textit{parameters} delta) trained on the local data of users during each round of model training.
+The server then aggregates the collected gradients into a global model.
+Thus, FL is expected to enable data analyzers avoid the expenses and privacy risks of collecting and managing training data containing sensitive information.

-Many studies, however, highlight FL's vulnerability to various types of attacks due to its decentralized and complicated scheme.
-When sharing the \textit{unprotected} final or in-progress model, the users who participate in the training rounds may suffer membership \cite{shokri2017membership} or label \cite{wainakh2022user} inference attacks against the shared model.
-Moreover, recent studies \cite{zhu2020deep, zhao2020idlg} have shown that a server could accurately reconstruct the raw data or infer sensitive attributes by observing the \textit{unprotected} raw gradients sent by participants.